 The detonating portion of the grenade was its cylindrical "head" (of iron or steel construction).
 It was comprised of trinitrotouene filling - otherwise known by its abbreviation "TNT".
 As the TNT detonated, the metal cylinder shattered into multiple fragments.
 However, the German stick grenade was not a true "fragmentation" grenade weapon - it relied moreso on the shock value of its blast than endangering targets with shrapnel.
 Only a 1942 development, essentially a metal sleeve fitted over the head of the grenade, transformed the stick grenade into something akin to a conventional fragmentation grenade.
 Model 24 stick grenades did not arrive ready for use - its detonator needed to be installed prior to use by unscrewing the wooden handle from its grenade head and inserting the detonator into the open end of the delay fuze.
 The handle and head were then reattached as normal.

-Manufacturer: State Factories - Imperial Germany, Nazi Germany
+Manufacturing State Factories - Imperial Germany, Nazi Germany

-Austro-Hungary; Imperial Germany; Nazi Germany; Soviet Union
+Austro-Hungary; German Empire; Nazi Germany; Soviet Union